Home > Winter > Skiing

 At GearJunkie, we have one goal, and that’s to provide you with the best advice we can to help you choose the gear that fits your skills, style, and budget.
 We work hard to learn everything we can, and then we share that information with you.
 It’s the same information we’d share with our friends on the chair lift, and we charge no premium.
 This is our best advice, period.

-Among our ski testers is custom ski builder Albert Kim, who has worked in many ski shops over the years, testing hundreds of pairs of skis.
-He eventually worked for Wagner Custom Skis in Telluride, molding desired ski attributes into a one-of-a-kind ski for customers.
+Among our ski testers is custom ski builder Albert Kim.
+Over the years, he has worked in many ski shops, testing hundreds of pairs of skis.
+He eventually worked for Wagner Custom Skis in Telluride, molding desired ski attributes into one-of-a-kind skis for customers.
 He enjoys being the first one out on steep, tight terrain and skiing as fast as he can.

 The result of these hundreds of hours of work is the buyer’s guide you see before you.
 And we will update this guide multiple times each year to keep it timely and relevant to help you pick the best all-mountain skis for your needs.